openebs-archive/openebs-docs/docs/quickstartguide.md

 1. As a prerequisite, check if open-iscsi is installed and running on kubelet.
 See [Steps for configuring and verifying open-iscsi](/docs/next/prerequisites.html#steps-for-configuring-and-verifying-open-iscsi).

-2. You can install OpenEBS either through stable helm chart or by through OpenEBS helm chart or by using OpenEBS operator/kubectl
+2. You can install OpenEBS either through stable helm chart or by through OpenEBS helm chart or by using OpenEBS operator/kubectl.

-   ### Using stable Helm chart:
+   ### Using a Stable Helm Chart:

-   [Setup RBAC for helm tiller](/docs/next/installation.html#helm) and install the chart from Kubernetes stable and deploy the storage class templates
+   [Setup RBAC for helm tiller](/docs/next/installation.html#helm) and install the chart from Kubernetes stable and deploy the storage class templates.

    ```
    helm install  --namespace openebs --name openebs  -f https://openebs.github.io/charts/helm-values-0.6.0.yaml stable/openebs
    kubectl apply -f https://raw.githubusercontent.com/openebs/openebs/v0.6/k8s/openebs-storageclasses.yaml
    ```

-   For more details on installing OpenEBS using helm, see [install through helm](/docs/next/installation.html#helm)
+   For more details on installing OpenEBS using helm, see [install through helm](/docs/next/installation.html#helm).

-   ### Using OpenEBS helm charts
+   ### Using OpenEBS Helm Charts

    `(Will be deprecated in the coming releases)`